MuhammadHaseeb47/Cypress-Docker-Integrated-framework/README.md

     docker-compose up
 ```

-* Check Docker Desktop app and observe teh containers are running in containers tab on the left side
+* Check Docker Desktop app and observe the containers are running in containers tab on the left side

 ## Authors